Charity concert in aid of Embrace the Middle East

 REACT is a national charity based in Kew which gives practical help to children in low income families who have life-limiting illnesses.
 Please see their website to learn about their work: reactcharity.org.

-Last May, Kew Sinfonia gave a concert to raise money for REACT.
+Previously, Kew Sinfonia gave a concert to raise money for REACT.
 Julian Jacobson directed the programme which included music by Mozart and Bizet, and featured soloist Domonkos Csabay (Prize winner in the Beethoven Piano Society of Europe competition 2016).

 We welcome interest from string players and trumpet players.
 Please contact firstname.lastname@example.org for further information.